dmrq70/forth-mecrisp/README.md

   has plenty of flash, so various "convenience" bits (hexdumps, prettyprint, disasm,...) fit into flash without any compromises.
-- `bat-board-l052` and `sbo-l041` are two of my homebrew boards: [bat board] and a try-out board for TSSOP-20 packaged STM32L041.
+- `bat-board-l052` and `sbo-l041` are two of my homebrew boards: [bat board] and [sbo], a try-out board for TSSOP-20 packaged STM32L041.
+- `suf072` is a port of jcw's [suf] to F072, i.e. running forth prompt over USB.
 - `msp430`: this code is for [mecrisp], 16bit forth running on TI's MSP430G2553 and MSP430FR2433 MCUs.
 The space is very tight on these (the G2553 with mecrisp has 5kB flash and 160 bytes RAM available).